Tommy Joe Gilmore: Biography

+The Cortoon Shamrocks star was resident centre half back on the Galway sides which lost to Offaly, Cork and Dublin in 1971 / 1973 and 1974 respectively.
 Gilmore, the Galway centre half, received All-Star awards in 1972 and 1973, appearing on All-Star teams in the company of players such as Seán O'Neill, Kevin Kilmurray, Brian McEniff, Mick O'Connell and Jimmy Barry-Murphy to name but a few.
 "Centre back was certainly the position I had the greatest love for and to win two All-Stars there gave me great personal satisfaction.
 Such awards are nice bonuses as was the National league medal, but everything is only secondary to All-Ireland Championships" he notes ruefully.
 Gilmore also appeared in four Railway Cup finals, losing all four.
 Michael O'Hehir referred to the Galway centre half back in the high scoring All-Ireland SFC final of 1973 versus Cork.
 O'Hehir's words went like this: "Tommy Joe Gilmore has it on his own half back line, he goes past Dinny Long, 60 yards out from the Cork goals, fifty yards out, 40, 30, on the 21 yard line and it's over the bar".

 As the most memorable game he ever played in Gilmore selected the 3-11 to 2-7 victory over Down in the 1971 All-Ireland SFC semi final.
 "That was a great Down team and a day which stood out for me.
 From a personal point of view I was pleased with my performance in the final but you have to look at the ones you win", states Gilmore who rates Kevin Kilmurray and Tony Hanahoe as two of the best players he encountered.
 Gilmore arrived on the inter-county scene just after the three-in-a-row had been completed.
 "When I arrived on the county team the likes of Seamus Leydon, Jim Duggan and Liam Sammon were still there and it was a time during which Galway football was very strong.
 We were expecting to win more All-Irelands but unfortunately missed out".